xwmx/bash-boilerplate/README.md

 `set -o errexit` is super useful for avoiding scary errors, but there are some things to watch out for.
-When using `read -rd ''` with a heredoc, the exit status is non-zero, even though there isn't an error, and this setting then causes the script to exit. `read -rd ''` is synonymous to `read -d $'\0'`, which means read until it finds a NUL byte, but it reaches the end of the heredoc without finding one and exits with a `1` status.
+When using `read -rd ''` with a heredoc, the exit status is non-zero, even though there isn't an error, and this setting then causes the script to exit. `read -rd ''` is equivalent to `read -d $'\0'`, which means read until it finds a NUL byte, but it reaches the end of the heredoc without finding one and exits with a `1` status.
 Therefore, when reading from heredocs with `set -e`,